elevagedigital/fix-divi-a11y/README.md

 Directions
 ====================================================
 1. Install plugin
-2. Go to Settings > Fix Divi A11y to set your heading style and focus indicator color
+2. Go to Settings > Fix Divi A11y to set your focus indicator color
 3. Copy the contents of header-new.php (based on Divi version 4.25.2) to your header.php file